 If you have been studying math, physics, chemistry, economics, engineering (electrical, mechanical, or chemical), or some other field, you probably have the data and math skills for a career in data science or operations research.
-Both are in high demand, pay well, and are needed everywhere: industry, software companies, consulting firm, supply chains, finance, healthcare, government, and non-profits.

 Very nice article , I request you , Could you please also add great reference books for Operations research in Supply chain planning and execution for people keen to get deeper in this field. ?